OfficeDev/outlook-dev-docs/docs/add-ins/addin-tutorial.md

 1. Follow the instructions in [Sideload Outlook add-ins for testing](sideload-outlook-add-ins-for-testing.md) to sideload the **manifest.xml** file that's located in the root directory of the project.

-1. In Outlook, open an existing message and select the **Display all properties** button.
+1. In Outlook, open an existing message and select the **Show Taskpane** button.
 If everything's been set up correctly, the task pane will open and render the add-in's welcome page.

     ![A screenshot of the button and task pane added by the sample](images/addin-tutorial/button-and-pane.png)